tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 that are always bugged or never work well.
 This opens a new era for my technical content creation.

-## Setting a Correct Model Identity
+## Setting a Correct Object Equality

 Large structures, binary files, memory addresses, and any kind of poorly-meaningful side effects have to be pushed to the system boundaries, and